liuzey/EECS738/README.md

 python main.py zoo GMM -k 7
 ```
 * When **--optimized=True**, K is optimized across [2,10].
 Bayesian Information Criterion(BIC) is used to model performance and cost.
 Elbow method is used to determine the best K.
+* We can judge the elbow at 7.

 ```bash
 python main.py zoo GMM -o 1